China’s Tea on the Tip of the Tongue: National Intangible Cultural Heritage, Scented Tea Production Skills, Zhang Yiyuan Jasmine Tea Production Skills

 Quality and Brewing

 Zhang Yiyuan jasmine tea is characterized by “clear broth, rich flavor, fragrant aroma upon entry, and endless aftertaste.”
-When brewing, a glass or covered bowl is typically used, preheated, with 3-5 grams of tea brewed with 95°C hot water.
-The first is steeped for 30-50 seconds before pouring out for drinking, with each subsequent infusion increasing by 10 seconds, allowing for five or six infusions.
+When brewing, a glass or covered bowl is typically used, preheated, with 3-5 grams of tea brewed with 95°C hot .
+The first infusion is steeped for 30-50 seconds before pouring out for drinking, with each subsequent infusion increasing by 10 seconds, allowing for five or six infusions.

 China's Tea on the Tip of the Tongue: National Intangible Cultural Heritage, Scented Tea Production Skills, Zhang Yiyuan Jasmine Tea Production Skills-8